rikkimax/twp-d/manuscript/content/codegroup.md

    As an example of this, you will find ``std.stdio.d`` source code in the phobos repository on Github[^phobosStdStdioFile].
 Do not be afraid at looking at the source code for the standard library.
 It may be beyond you, but you will learn a lot from it.

    While in the D community you may see ``.di`` files.
-These are similar to ``.d`` files but they do not contain source code.
-Only the definitions.
+These are similar to ``.d`` files except that they do not contain actual source code.
+Only the definitions to it.
 - Function

    Within source files, some languages like to read from top down as if they were instructions to execute.
 D is not one of these languages.
 D on the other hand is known as a c style language.
 It works by grouping instructions into functions.
 Per application there is one entry point which is a function.
 In the other languages its a bit like thinking a function wraps around the entire file to be executed and is the entry point.